Basics on positively multiplicative graphs and algebras: Multiplicative graph

+Finally, it is clear that if $\mB\in \fB$ then $x\mB\in \fB$ for all invertible elements $x\in \cA_\Ga^\times$.
+Therefore, we have a transitive action of the abelian group $\cA_\Ga^\times$ on $\fB$. \end{proof} We keep the notation of the proposition and we fix $i\in \{1,\ldots,n\}$.
+The matrices in $\{\mB\croc{i}\mid \mB\in \fB\}$ are either all invertible or all not invertible.
+When they are all invertible, there exists a unique basis $\mB$ such that $(\cA_\Ga,\mB)$ is a matrix realisation of~$\Ga$ and $\mB\croc{i}=I_n$.
+The graph $\Ga$ is then multiplicative at $v_i$.
+When they are not invertible, the graph $\Ga$ is not multiplicative at $v_i$.
+In other word the previous proposition implies the following result. \begin{corollary} Assume that $\Ga$ is of maximal dimension.
+If $\Ga$ is multiplicative at $v_{i_0}$ then there exists a unique matrix representation $(\cA,\mB)$ such that $\mB\croc{i_0}=I_n$. \end{corollary}

-\item Relation (\ref{rela}) permits to get the matrix corresponding to the multiplication of any element of $\mathrm{K}[A]$ in the basis $\mathfrak{B}$.
-We nevertheless warn the reader that in general, the action of a linear endomorphism of $\mathcal{A}$ does not coincide with the multiplication by its matrix in the basis $\mathfrak{B}$ (which does not necessarily commute with $\mathcal{A})$.\ This is in particular the case when we consider generalized permutation matrices associated to the basis $\mathfrak{B}$. \end{enumerate} \end{remark}
+\begin{remark} In the proof of the previous proposition, we have used the fact that $\func{Mat}_{\mB}(m_{A_\Ga}) = A_\Ga$ implies that $\func{Mat}_{\mB}(m_{U(A_\Ga)}) = U(A_\Ga)$ for each polynomial $U\in \K(\sZ^{\pm 1})[X]$.
+In general, any $n$-dimensional algebra embeds in the algebra of its linear endomorphisms just by considering the multiplication by each element (which is a linear map).
+This embedding is not surjective (the algebras have dimensions $n$ and $n^{2}$).
+We thus warn the reader that in general, the action of a linear endomorphism of $\mathcal{A}$ does not coincide with the multiplication by its matrix in the basis $\mB$ (which does not necessarily commute with $\mathcal{A})$. \ This is in particular the case when we consider generalised permutation matrices associated to the basis $\mB$. \end{remark}